 - What is Enhanced Replication for VMware Site Recovery?

 Enhanced Replication for VMware Site Recovery is the future of vSphere Replication.
 It supports all the capabilities of vSphere Replication and provides automatic load balancing, automatic scaling, 1 min RPO, and easier management.
 It is currently IA (initial availability).
 For more details, see this blog.

 - What RPO can I expect with vSphere Replication?

-With vSphere Replication, users can select the replication schedule for each individual ESX host.
-The RPO can be selected from a range of 15 minutes to 24 hours.
+With vSphere Replication, users can select the replication schedule for each VM.
+The RPO can be selected from 5 minutes to 24 hours.

 - Are there any additional restrictions for using vSphere Replication?

 vSphere Replication cannot be used with VMs that are not powered on, vSphere Fault Tolerance, Virtual Machine templates, linked clones, and physical RDMs.

 - Where can I get answers to more questions about vSphere Replication?

 - What applications can I protect with VMware Site Recovery?

 Any application that is supported on vSphere is supported for protection with Site Recovery Manager.
 That said there are some things that shouldn't be protected with Site Recovery Manager.
 This blog has the details.